DanitoGH/appsby/README.md

 - AWS access/secret keys for managing S3 file operations
 - SMTP mail account, if you want to use built in Nodemailer
 - Some sort of infra that can run Lambdas
-- A .babelrc that transpiles your ES6+ code